CS-LNU-Learning-Objectives/the-node-plattform/npm.md

 npm install mocha --save-dev
 ```

-If you run these two command your package.json file whould look something like:
+If you run these two command your package.json file would look something like:

 ```
 {